EvtDixon/Magento-2-_Docker/README.md

 COPY src/ /var/www/html/
 ```

-More details can be found in [Magento2 and Docker](DOCKER.md).

 # Persistent storage

 The container assumes you do not store data in a folder along with the
 application.
 Don't use Docker volumes for scale.
 Use CephFS, GlusterFS or
-integrate with S3 or S3-compatible services such as [Fuga.io](https://fuga.io).
+integrate with S3 or S3-compatible services.

 # Configuration